MitPandya/ProjectManagementBot/BOT.md

 - [E1] If team members have not updated status of any of the task for that week, bot will display all the tasks as incomplete even if the due date has passed.
 - [E2] If no card is available for the week or date duration mentioned by the manager, an error is printed saying no cards found for the specified duration.
 ```

+### Selenium Testing

+Selenium testing is a tool which automates the testing of the functionality of a use case end to end.
+In this milestone we have implemented Selenium unit test cases to test every main flow as well as sub slows of our proposed design.
+We have implemented Selenium test cases as per selenium testing user guide and lecture notes and integrated with our Bot's Slack environment.
+For every use case Selenium will interact with our Bot on a Slack channel and give certain commands to the Bot and verify Bot's responses to check if the Bot is responding as desired.
+This way it is easier for us to find bugs and edge cases in our design and overall verify the functionality of the underlying implementation.